- What Is Threema?

 With Brosix, you control your internal network, you get to add and authorize users.
 It uses end-to-end encryption, just like all secure instant messengers, and it allows you to set specific instructions for each user on your network.

-Threema vs Signal vs Brosix: conclusion
+Conclusion: Threema vs Signal

-While Signal’s open-source code and advanced security features make it a safe option, it’s unsuitable for team collaboration.
+Furthermore, Signal’s open-source code and advanced security features make it a safe option, but it’s unsuitable for team collaboration.
 Threema takes team chats a little bit further with the poll feature and the Threema Work app, but it’s still not advanced enough in this field.
 It’s worth mentioning that the Threema app isn’t free, unlike Signal.

 If you’d like to find out how Brosix manages to deliver on all these fields, request a demo and explore the app yourself.